THEMKM/Seraaj/frontend/README.md

 `http://localhost:8000`.
 This avoids CORS issues when running the backend and frontend separately.

+There is a dark mode toggle in the corner that persists via `localStorage`.
+Superadmins can access `/settings` to flip feature flags and check system health.

 During development, API requests to paths starting with `/api` are proxied to `http://localhost:8000`.
 This avoids CORS issues when running the backend and frontend separately.